Paramphistomum: Life cycle

 Their life cycle is indirect, requiring a definitive host such as ruminants, an intermediate host such as snail, and a free-living of external phases in water and plants.
 The sexually mature monoecious self-fertilises in the mammalian rumen, and release the eggs along with faeces.
 Eggs hatch in water into ciliated miracidia.
 The miracidia then enters the body of an intermediate host, which are snails belonging to the genera Bulinus, Planorbis, Physa Stagnicola and Pseudosuccinea.
 Then the miracidia lost their cilia to become sporocysts.
 After a few days they develop up to 8 rediae, which are rapidly liberated.
 Each redia contains about 15-30 cercariae.
 Mature cercariae are possess by two eyespots and a long slender tail, by which they find aquatic plants or other suitable substrata, to which they get attached and encyst to become metacercariae.
 The mammalian hosts ingest the infective larvae.
 Once inside the duodenum and jejunum, their cysts are removed.
-They penetrate the intestinal wall by actively destroying the mucosa, and then migrate to the rumen, where the grow into adult.
+They penetrate the intestinal wall by actively destroying the mucosa, and then migrate to the rumen, where they grow into adults.